api3dao/airnode/packages/airnode-examples/README.md

 > A public list of examples showcasing the features of Airnode

 This project contains runnable scripts that will guide you through the necessary steps to run an Airnode instance.
-We recommend that you read the contents of the scripts as you run them.
+You are encouraged to read through the contents of the scripts before you run them.

 Airnode is flexible and can be used in a variety of ways on multiple Ethereum Virtual Machine (EVM) compatible chains.

-We support running Airnode locally as a Docker container and on cloud services, specifically AWS Lambda and GCP Cloud Functions.
+The examples support running Airnode locally as a Docker container and on cloud services, specifically AWS Lambda and GCP Cloud Functions.

-This guide supports a subset of common EVM chains, namely:

-- Ropsten
-- Rinkeby
-- Kovan
-- Polygon Mumbai
-- and Goerli

-You can optionally adapt the configuration to support your target chain.
+The Airnode Examples support a subset of common EVM chains which will be presented when you run `yarn choose-integration`.
+Optionally you may also adapt the configuration to support your target chain.

 ## Request-Response protocol (RRP)